sparrowcode/PermissionsKit/README.md

 ## DataSource & Delegate

 You have one method to pass data for each permission.
-If you return `nil`, SPPermissions will use the default parametrs.
+If you return `nil`, SPPermissions will use the default parameters.

 ```swift
 func data(for permission: SPPermission) -> SPPermissionData? {
     return nil
 }
 ```
-If you don't want show alert if a permission is denied, set `showAlertOpenSettingsWhenPermissionDenied` to false:
+If you don't want show the alert pop-up if a permission is denied, set `showAlertOpenSettingsWhenPermissionDenied` to false:

 ```swift
 let notificationData = SPPermissionData(name: "Notification", description: "Remind about new orders for your account.", image: nil, allowTitle: "Allow", allowedTitle: "Allowed")